EastEriq/QHYccd-matlab/Readme.md

 ==================================

 For cameras produced by [QHYccd](https://www.qhyccd.com/).

-This package is being tested with the combination Matlab 2015b/Ubuntu16/SDK v19.1.22.0 and a QHY367c camera connected on USB2, as well as on Matlab 2018b/Ubuntu18/SDK v19.1.22.0, QHY367c camera connected on USB3.
+This package has been tested with the combinations

++ Matlab 2015b/Ubuntu16/SDK v19.1.22.0 and a QHY367c camera connected on USB2,
++ Matlab 2018b-Ubuntu16/SDK 6.0.1 and QHY600 camera connected on USB2,
++ Matlab 2018b/Ubuntu18/SDK v19.1.22.0, QHY367c camera connected on USB3.

 ### Instructions: